Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 ## Deployment

 There is several ways you can deploy this Solution:
+- Deployment of complete Solution from Azure Marketplace
 - Using ["Deploy a Custom template"](https://portal.azure.com/#create/Microsoft.Template)
   - Deploy the Solution (one step to deploy all resources in the Solution)
   - Deploy each playbook one by one

 **Important:**
 - **Make sure you deploy all 3 "Reactive" playbooks before deploying "Base" playbooks.
 And make sure you configure all 3 "Reactive" playbooks before running "Base" playbooks.**